paulasquin/room_classification_get_datasets/README.md

 - Go to : https://dovahkiin.stanford.edu/scannet-browse/scans/scannet/querier
 - Display wanted scenes with the search bar (for example : enter "Kitchen")
 - Click on "Save Ids" (the drop-down menu should be on "original")
 - A window opens.
-Make a Ctrl+S
+Make a CTRL+S
 - Rename the file as "room.txt" (example : kitchen.txt, bedroom.txt, living.txt...)
 - Save the .txt file in a folder "Scannet_IDs", at the project root

 The script [scannet_download_from_txts.py](scannet_download_from_txts.py) will read those txt files and use the script [scannet_donwload.py](scannet_donwload.py) to download only the PLY file of requested rooms.
-We can notice that their is not only one ply file per room ID (also call scene ID).
+We can notice that there is not only one ply file per room ID (also call scene ID).
 Here, we are using \_2.ply files, that are at lower resolutions than regular .ply files.
 Because we are going to reduce the resolution of our slices, this is acceptable and will improve our downloading and processing time.
 The dataset will be written into the "Datasets/Scannet_PLY" folder and can use up to 220Go.
 With our script, each type of scene is split in a named folder corresponding to the name of txt files ("Kitchen", "Bathroom").